jamiltron/learn_gfx_2d/examples/triangle_interpolated/README.md

 ## Triangle Interpolated

-This example renders a simple 2d triangle consisting of one three colors, one at each point.
+This example renders a simple 2d triangle consisting of three colors, one at each point.
 The color is interpolated by the fragment shader the further in the triangle the individual pixels go.